 b.
 Change our process

-This level involves changing our habits and systems: Going to the gym regularly, organizing your desk regularly, and improving productivity, most of the habits we develop are related to this level.
+This level involves changing our habits and systems: Going to the gym regularly, organizing our desks regularly, and improving productivity, most of the habits we develop are related to this level.

 c.
 Change our identity